progressdb/ProgressDB/README.md

 - Week 12: “Encryption model is wrong.”
 - Week 16: “Reads slow → add Redis.”
 - Week 20: “Need encryption key rotation.”

-ProgressDB comes with all of this from day one.

 ## Quickstart — Docker Image